mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 #### Regions, Zones and Availability/Scale Sets

 **Azure Regions** are geological locations with one or more Availability Zones (with some exceptions) where one or more data centers, which house Azure servers, are located.

+**Region Pairs** are two regions linked together for disaster recovery purposes.
+If one region fails due to a major disaster then services will failover to the other region in the pair.

 **Azure Availability Zones** are physically separate locations within an Azure region that are tolerant to local failures.
 Some specific Azure regions might not provide any Availability Zones.